How To Start Opening Up About Tough Topics

 I believe it’s important to talk about things that people tend to shy away from because it helps us connect.
 I’m an advocate for it in my own life because it’s the only way I can live a different (and healthier) life than when I split my life into two secret ones.
 I can’t tell you how many times someone shares something personal and I think, “hey, me too!”
 Knowing that we aren’t alone in a society that spends most of its time sucked into phones and other screens (also guilty here) is like a breath of fresh air.
 We need to talk about tough topics to connect us, to reduce stigma, and to just help us feel normal.

-We all have our strengths and our weaknesses, and if finding the courage to open up about tough topics is difficult for you, here are some things that helped me feel more comfortable with it.
+We all have our strengths and our weaknesses, and if opening up about tough topics is difficult for you, here are some things that helped me feel more comfortable with it.

 Write it down